 Surgery is required to repair some shoulder injuries.
 In some cases, people do not recover their full range of motion after surgery.
 Extensive physical therapy is usually required to attempt to recover full use of the shoulder.
 Compensation for shoulder injuries may include hospital bills, rehabilitative treatment, pain and suffering, and lost income.

 To find out if your shoulder injury may be grounds for a personal injury lawsuit, please contact The Maurer Law Firm to schedule a complimentary consultation with Ira Maurer by calling 845-896-5295.
-Mr. Maurer who is an experienced and aggressive lawyer in the greater Poughkeepsie and Fishkill area.
+Mr. Maurer who is an experienced and aggressive lawyer in the greater Hudson Valley and Fishkill area.